 Your child will model you.
 If you put importance on reading, math, and writing and place engaging materials to learn these things in their environment... they will learn it.

-Your child's environment and the experiences they have in these environments shape their learning timeline and motivates them.
+Your child's environment and the experiences they have in these environments shape their learning timeline and motivate them.

-Interested, but still needing more encouragement to give child-lead learning a go?
+Interested, but still needing more encouragement to give child-led learning a go?

-Here are six benefits of using child-led learning with your children:
+Six benefits of using child-led learning with your children

 1. Your child is in charge.

 Okay, I know this is a weird benefit to start off with, but I think it’s one of the most rewarding benefits of child-led learning.